 Paul Merson states his prediction for Tottenham v Crystal Palace

-Arsenal legend Paul Merson is backing Tottenham to beat Crystal Palace with ease on Wednesday night
+Paul Merson is backing Tottenham Hotspur to draw 2-2 with Crystal Palace in north London on Boxing Day